Yoast/wordpress-seo/readme.txt

 * Fixes a bug where `ListItem` entries would be output in a `BreadcrumbList` even if their text was empty, resulting in Schema validation errors.
 * Fixes a bug where the query parameters from an image URL would be omitted in the sitemap.xml.
 * Fixes a bug where robots meta tags would be unintentionally synchronized between pages in different languages when using multilingual plugins like WPML or Polylang.
-* Fixes a bug where `noindex, nofollow` would not be displayed when `wpseo_robots` filter is set to `false`.
+* Fixes a bug where passing __false to the wpseo_robots filter would result in a max-image-preview:large robots meta directive instead of the desired noindex, nofollow directive.

 Other:

-* Add a setting for disabling crawling of search URLs.
 * Outputs `summary_large_image` for all `twitter:card` meta tags, because it's the only supported format by Twitter.
 * Deprecates the `wpseo_twitter_card_type` filter.